 Some of our programmes carry a professional accreditation and/or are regulated by a national body.
-This can bring with it a specific minimum attendance requirements which differ from the level set out in this policy or from other courses provided by the College.
+This can bring with it a specific minimum attendance requirements which differ from the level set out in this policy or from other courses provided by ICRGU.
 Where such a requirement exists, students will be made aware of this via the appropriate course or unit handbook and will be expected to adhere to this localised rule.

-For students sponsored under the Student Visa Route, the College and University have an obligation to the Home Office to report on, as required, changes of status in an individual student's study pattern for those holding a Student route visa.
+For students sponsored under the Student Visa Route, ICRGU and RGU have an obligation to the Home Office to report on, as required, changes of status in an individual student's study pattern for those holding a Student route visa.
 Changes to a student's study pattern may affect the terms of the visa and/or leave granted to the student.

-The College will comply and follow all reporting requirements of the associated regulatory or accrediting body, and the University's stated policies and processes.
+ICRGU will comply and follow all reporting requirements of the associated regulatory or accrediting body, and the University's stated policies and processes.